 A wastewater pump station may be used as a matter of economics or to overcome inadequate hydraulic head when it is obvious that no other solution is practical.
 For instance, it may be more economical to utilize a sewage pump station to pump or lift the sewage over a ridge and let it flow by gravity to a sewage treatment plant, or to elevate sewage to pass through a sewage treatment system by gravity.

 Often called a lift station, these units are commonly built as a factory assembled package system.
-Key elements of lift/pump stations include a wastewater treatment receiving well (wet-well), equipped with lift pumps and piping with valves, a junction box, and an equipment control panel with alarm system.
+Key elements of pump or lift stations include a wastewater treatment receiving well (wet-well), equipped with lift pumps and piping with valves, a junction box, and an equipment control panel with alarm system.

 SUBMERSIBLE WASTEWATER LIFT STATIONS

-The submersible type lift/pump station can be utilized on low flow, low head type installations.
+The submersible type lift station can be utilized on low flow, low head type installations.
 Two types of pumps are available for this application, grinder pumps and solids handling pumps.